marcosvilhena87/sportsclubstats-neutro/README.md

 Use `--tie-percent` and `--home-advantage` to override these values on the command line. `DEFAULT_JOBS` still defines the parallelism level.

+Pass `--home-goals-mean` and `--away-goals-mean` to sample scores from Poisson distributions with the given expected values instead of the basic win/draw/loss model.
+These options can also be provided programmatically via the simulation functions.

 Alternatively, pass `--auto-calibrate` to estimate these parameters using all historical files in the `data/` directory.
 The computed draw rate and home advantage are then used for the simulation.